Proper data management is crucial for maintaining scientific rigor and research integrity. Learn about best practices for scientific data management.

 These principles make it easier for computers to process and analyze datasets, which is important when reusing or repurposing datasets for secondary research.

-Length of Time to Maintain Data
+Length of Time to Maintain and Make Data Available

 Per Section 8.4.2 of the NIH Grants Policy Statement, grantee institutions are required to keep the data for 3 years following closeout of a grant or contract agreement.
 Contracts may specify different time periods.
 Please note that the grantee institution may have additional policies and procedures regarding the custody, distribution, and required retention period for data produced under research awards.